ewanhowell5195/ModelApplier/README.md

 ModelApplier can also be used to apply and remove the glint effect from any item.
 1. Open `ModelApplier` as outlined above.
 2. Open the `GlintApplier` option.
-3. Select either `Apply Glint` or `Remove Glint` to add or remove enchantment glints.
+3. Select either `Apply Enchantment Glint` or `Remove Enchantment Glint` to add or remove enchantment glints.